Why Bitter Gourd Leaves Turning Yellow?

 Feeding and watering the plant

-You can also side-dress the plants with aged compost during the growing season as it will add nutrients and help the soil retain moisture.
+You can also side-dress the plants with aged compost during the growing season, as it will add nutrients and help the soil retain moisture.

-Perfect companion of bitter gourds
+The perfect companion for bitter gourds

 The perfect companion plants of bitter melons are Beans, corn, peas, pumpkins, and squash.
 Make sure that you are not growing bitter melons with herbs and potatoes.